 School of Psychology

-Rosalyn Shute retired as Professor and Head of Psychology at the University of Ballarat in 2007, and continues her research through Adjunct Professorships at both Flinders and Federation University Australia (formerly University of Ballarat).
+Rosalyn Shute holds Adjunct Professorships at Flinders and at Federation University Australia (formerly University of Ballarat), where she was Professor and Head of Psychology from 2004-2007.
 Her early career included positions in UK university departments of psychology and optometry, and service to the British Psychological Society, including membership of its top executive committee.
-She immigrated to Australia in 1991 after being recruited by Flinders University, where she was on the staff (faculty) of the School of Psychology for thirteen years, prior to appointment as Head of Psychology at the University of Ballarat in 2004.
-Her main teaching areas were developmental and clinical child psychology, and she coordinated postgraduate programs in educational and clinical psychology, overseeing the introduction of Flinders' PhD program in Clinical Psychology.
+She immigrated to Australia in 1991 after being recruited by Flinders University, where she was on the staff (faculty) of the School of Psychology for thirteen years.
+She taught developmental psychology, clinical child psychology and health psychology and coordinated postgraduate programs in educational and clinical psychology, overseeing the introduction of Flinders' PhD program in Clinical Psychology.
 For eight years, she was also Visiting Psychologist at the Women's and Children's Hospital, Adelaide.
 Through her research, she remains engaged with promoting the wellbeing of children and adolescents (see below).

 BSc (Hons), University of London; PhD (University of Wales); Chartered Psychologist, UK.

 Rosalyn has won national awards for violence prevention and for engaging scholarly writing.
 Invited presentations have included the inaugural Constance Davey Memorial lecture (in memory of the woman who established psychological services for children in South Australia early in the 20th Century), and recent research presentations in Germany and Japan.

 Rosalyn Shute's responsibility as an Adjunct Professor is to engage in research activities.

 As an Adjunct Professor, there are no teaching responsibilities.